LekoArts/gatsby-starter-portfolio-emma/README.md

 }
 ```

-You can also configure the styling of the site by editing the theme variables in `config/theme.js`. `overlay` are the colors that get randomly selected for the Index page and the project detail view.
+You can also configure the styling of the site by editing the theme variables in `config/theme.js`.

 ```JS
 import { darken } from 'polished'